 Then, start bringing in the toms.
 These can be almost as loud as the snare if they’re used sparingly, but if they’re heavily featured they should sit a little further back in the mix.

-Start bringing in the cymbals, overheads and room mics as needed.
+Start bringing in the cymbals, overheads, and room mics as needed.
 The level of these tracks will vary greatly from genre to genre, but they should definitely all be used to support the main close mics—not overpower them.

 One key component of balancing the drum mix is panning.
 Use the pan knob to add separation between the toms, widen out the overhead mics, and add depth to the room mics.